Home

 Why real usage beats assumptions every time

 When you understand how people actually use your product, you can make better decisions about what to build, what to improve, and what to remove.
-Usage data doesn't lie.
+Usage data doesn't lie, and it's crucial for Fractional CTOs to help startups make data-driven technical decisions.

 What Usage Data Reveals